PistachioPony/gamesparks-docs/MARKDOWN/API Documentation/Request API/Multiplayer/MatchmakingRequest.md

-skill | may not be null | skill must be provided matchShortCode | may not be null | matchShortCode must be provided matchShortCode | NOT_FOUND | No matchConfig was found with the given matchShortCode match | NOT_FOUND | No match was found for the current player
+skill | may not be null | skill must be provided matchShortCode | may not be null | matchShortCode must be provided matchShortCode | NOT_FOUND | No matchConfig was found with the given matchShortCode customQuery | INVALID_QUERY | No customQuery is not a valid mongo query match | NOT_FOUND | No match was found for the current player

 ## Code Samples